minio/docs/source/includes/linux/deploy-standalone.rst

 1) Download the MinIO Server
 ----------------------------

 The following tabs provide examples of installing MinIO onto 64-bit Linux operating systems using RPM, DEB, or binary.
-The RPM and DEB packages automatically install MinIO to the necessary system paths and create a ``systemd`` service file for running MinIO automatically.
-MinIO strongly recommends using RPM or DEB installation routes.
+The RPM and DEB packages automatically install MinIO to the necessary system paths and create a ``minio`` service for ``systemctl``.
+MinIO strongly recommends using the RPM or DEB installation routes.
+To update deployments managed using ``systemctl``, see :ref:`minio-upgrade-systemctl`.

 .. tab-set::